 If you are divorced from a Federal employee or annuitant you may not continue to get benefits under your former spouse's enrollment.
 This is the case even when the court has ordered your former spouse to provide health benefits coverage for you.
 However, you may be eligible for your own FEHB coverage under either the spouse equity law or TCC.
 If you are recently divorced or are anticipating a divorce, contact your ex-spouse's employing or retirement office to get additional information about your coverage choices.
-You can also visit OPM's website, www.opm.gov/bealthcare/plan-information/guides.
+You can also visit OPM's website, www.opm.gov/healthcare-insurance/healthcare/plan-information/guides.
+A carrier may request that an enrollee verify the eligibility of any or all family members listed as covered under the enrollee's FEHB enrollment.